Orkut: what happened, sources, and modern alternatives

 Google announces the shutdown and closes Orkut on September 30.

-Searches mostly ask about old logins, community archives, photos, and what replaced Orkut.
+People mostly ask about old logins, community archives, photos, and what replaced Orkut.

 Google kept a public community archive for a time, while user accounts and interactive social features were retired.